Functor morphing and representations of automorphism groups of modules: Examples

 We next consider the groups $\GL_n(\o_\l)$, where $\l>1$.
 They can be realised as $\Aut_{\o_\l}(\o_\l^n)$.
 We consider here the category $\C = \langle \o_\l\rangle$.
 The category $\Cp$ is then equivalent to the category $\o_\l\lmod$ of all $\o_\l$-modules, where the equivalence is given by sending a functor $F$ to $F(\o_\l)$.
 The indecomposable functors in $\Cp$ are then the ones that correspond to the cyclic modules $\o_1,\o_2,\ldots,\o_\l$.
 We denote them by $F_1,\ldots, F_\l$, respectively.
 The minimal resolution of $F_i$, $i=1,\ldots, \l-1$, is given by The functor $F_\l$ is already projective.

 Let now $V$ be an irreducible representation of $\GL_n(\o_\l)$.
 Let $N := 1+ \pi^{\l-1}\M_n(\o_\l)\cong \left(\M_n(\o_1),+\right)$ be the smallest principal congruence subgroup.
 The dual group of $N$ is again isomorphic to $N$ using the trace form on $\M_n(\o_1)$.
 The action of $\GL_n(\o_\l)$ on this group factors through $\GL_n(\o_\l)\to \GL_n(\o_1)$, and is given by conjugation.
-In this way we associate a conjugacy class of matrices in $\M_n(\o_1)$ to any irreducible representation.
-This played a fundamental role in the analysis of the irreducible representations that was carried in \cite{CMO3}.
-We showed there that it is enough to study representations with an associated nilpotent matrix.
+In this way one associates a similarity class of matrices in $\M_n(\o_1)$ to any irreducible representation.
+This plays a fundamental role in the analysis of the irreducible representations; see \cite{Hill_Jord} for a \lq Jordan decomposition\rq~ of irreducible representations and \cite{CMO3} for a treatment inspired by Zelevinsky's work \cite{Zelevinsky}.
+Both~\cite{Hill_Jord} and~\cite{CMO3} point at the representations associated with nilpotent matrices as the most difficult to understand.
 By Theorem \ref{thm:degenerate} we know that if the associated matrix of an irreducible representation $V$ is not invertible, let alone nilpotent, then $V$ admits a non-trivial functor morphing .
 We will give a concrete example for this now.

 Consider the case $\l=n=2$.
 We write $M = \o_2^2$ and consider irreducible representations of $\GL_2(\o_2)$ with associated nilpotent matrix $e_{12} = \left(\begin{smallmatrix} 0 & 1 \\ 0 & 0 \end{smallmatrix}\right)$.
 The centraliser of $e_{12}$ in $\GL_2(\o_1)$ is by $S=\{\left(\begin{smallmatrix} a & b \\ 0 & a \end{smallmatrix}\right) \mid a\in \o_1^{\times}, b\in \o_1\}$.
 Thus, $V$ is induced from a representation of the subgroup $T = \{\left(\begin{smallmatrix} a & b \\ \pi c & d\end{smallmatrix}\right) \mid b,c \in \o_2, a,d\in \o_2^\times, a \equiv d\text{ mod } \pi\}.$ We have a short exact sequence